benthetinker/OSI-Based-Attack/Examples/README.md

-This files shows the attack related to OSI model layer 2 Data Link Layer
+This files shows the common attacks related to OSI model layer